truedigital/True.KenticoMapper/readme.md

 Tells the mapper to read in the node class name, the type that this attribute decorates MUST be a string

 		[SyncInCollection("column_name", delimiter : "|")]
-Tells the mapper to create an object of type IEnumerable<string> split on the delimiter from the value stored in column_name
+Tells the mapper to create an object of type IEnumerable<string> and map its fields from the string delimited collection of values stored in column_name

 		[SyncIn("column_name")]
 Tells the mapper to read from the column_name value, the type that this attribute decorates MUST be the C# equivalent of the SQL type, including nullable types